Foster Care Services with Summit

 In most cases, they continue to be the children's legal guardians

-guardians and retain many parental rights.
+and retain many parental rights.
 Foster care is essentially a cooperative parenting effort between the child's biological parents and the welfare services.

 The involvement of biological parents is crucial for the development of children in foster care, and we always encourage fostering a positive relationship between foster and biological parents whenever possible.